Skip to main content

 What does contingency fee mean?

-We get paid a percentage of your recovery, typically 33% before lawsuit, 40% if we file suit.
+We get paid a percentage of your recovery - a flat 1/3 (33.33%) regardless of whether litigation is required (appeals notwithstanding).
 If we don't win, you pay nothing.
 We advance case costs (filing fees, medical records, expert fees) and get reimbursed from settlement.
 This lets injured people afford quality representation without upfront costs.
-The percentage might seem high, but represented clients typically net more than unrepresented clients, even after fees.
-We're motivated to maximize your recovery because our fee depends on it.
+Our interests are aligned with yours - we're motivated to get the best possible result because our fee depends on your recovery.

 Should I give a recorded statement to the insurance company?